Beth teaches a group of knitters at the National Silk Museum in Hangzhou, China, 2019.

 I remember as a young girl, maybe 8 or 9, making up “school papers”, little quizzes for my sister who was 5 years younger than I. But it was when I began to create classes for the fiber shop I co-owned, Spinners 3, in the early 1980s that I discovered I truly loved teaching.
 Coming from a family of teachers, though never formally trained as such, I found it so exciting to research a subject, create the syllabus, write up the handout, and best of all, communicate my love of knitting to those who were interested in traditional knitting: my students!

 My style is that of a hands-on teacher.
-I will lecture in front of the room for a little while, but for the most part, I use my digital projector for video and slide shows to illustrate techniques and artifacts.
+I will lecture in front of the room for a little while, but I also use my digital projector for video and slide shows to illustrate techniques and artifacts.
 Most of the time, I am “doing my rounds”, constantly moving from student to student to be certain everyone understands what they are doing and why.
+It is important to me to make every student feel comfortable and nurtured in my classroom.
+Making mistakes is a part of life, and learning from them is invaluable.

 I usually bring one or two 8-foot-tables-worth of samples to show my class, which all help to reinforce the aspects of the workshop I am teaching.
 My handouts are thorough and inclusive, designed to help the students both learn the material during the workshop and to serve as reference materials afterward.
 They consist of charts and photos as well as the instructions for the class project, also containing a list of suggested books for further reading and sources for appropriate traditional yarns.
 For my longer classes, the handouts run between 30 and 40 pages in length.